Guideline of how to plan an event at UW–Madison.

 Hosted events are subject to the same per-person meal payment limits as Business Meals.

 |Type of Meal||Within Wisconsin||All other in continental US||All other locations – including international|

 Alcohol charges and excess per-person meal amounts may be charged to UW funding if a registration fee sufficient to cover these costs is collected.
 An accounting of the event registration fees collected and expenses incurred must be completed by the departmental event organizers and made available upon request.

 If a sufficient registration fee is not collected, alcohol and excess per-person meal amounts must be charged to Wisconsin Foundation and Alumni Association (WFAA) funds, if available.
 Payments made using WFAA funds must be made via the My Corporate Card or reimbursement for out-of-pocket expenses.

 Refreshment break expenses are allowable for Hosted Events.
 Refreshment break expenses must be limited to one break each morning and afternoon.
 The break may consist of nonalcoholic beverages such as coffee, tea or soft drinks, and at the discretion of each institution, a small food item may be included.
-The total cost must be reasonable and should not exceed $10.00 per person.
+The total cost must be reasonable and should not exceed the maximums for the locations outlined above.